sergcomp/MobileCraft/README.md

 # Warning!
 If when builds an project there will be a problem with the NDK, you must install Android NDK r16b instead of the available Android NDK r18b!
 For this, the contents of the folder "c:\Users\user-name\AppData\Local\Android\Sdk\ndk-bundle\" should be removed.
-Instead, paste the contents of the folder "...\android-ndk-r16b\" pre-downloaded NDK.
+Instead, paste the contents of the folder "...\android-ndk-r16b\", downloading the NDK-r16b previously.

 The compiled system library 'libsystem_arm.so' is in the directory "...MobileCraft\app\src\main\jniLibs\".